 This was an important moment, I’ve been aware of this project since 2013 and in France we adapted the hand that they developed (given that it’s open source).

-Genta told me about her background, from the creation of the hand (which was named Handy at the beginning) up until she met with Mission Arm Japan, then the MAJ volunteers arrived at 6pm for their fortnightly meeting.
+Genta told me about his background, from the creation of the hand (which was named Handy at the beginning) up until he met with Mission Arm Japan, then the MAJ volunteers arrived at 6pm for their fortnightly meeting.
 For more information, the whole story is here.

 On Saturday the 22nd of June, from 3pm to 6pm, the monthly meeting of MAJ took place, with around 30 people from Tokyo and its outskirts taking part.
 Some came from far away (making a 4 hour journey) in order not to miss this monthly meeting.
 Children, adults, retirees, people with disabilities, makers, prosthetists, friends and families sharing their stories and their everyday tricks: opening a bottle or cutting tomatoes with one hand, getting dressed despite being amputated on both sides… but also sharing dreams such as riding a bike.